 As with any pet wellness trend, when it comes to CBD oil for dogs, there’s a lot of information floating around the internet, and it’s difficult to know what’s accurate and what’s exaggeration.
 Of course, you want to do what’s best for your pup, which leads to the question: What do I need to know about CBD oil for dogs?

-The AKC’s Chief Veterinary Officer, Dr. Jerry Klein, explains what CBD oil is, what it does for dogs, and its safety concerns and potential side effects.
+The AKC’s Chief Veterinarian, Dr. Jerry Klein, explains what CBD oil is, what it does for dogs, and its safety concerns and potential side effects.

 What Is CBD Oil?

 CBD, or cannabidiol, is a compound found in cannabis and hemp.
 Dr. Klein says it is essential to note that in most cases, CBD oil does not contain delta-9-tetrahydrocannabinol (THC), the compound that gives marijuana its psychoactive properties.
 In fact, most CBD products are derived from hemp and not from marijuana.